Aster family (Asteraceae)

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.

-Comments: There are many aster species in Illinois (about 35-38), and this is one of the less common species.
-In many ways, Many-Rayed Aster resembles the more common Aster drummondii (Drummond's Aster), but the former has larger flowerheads (at least ¾" across) with strongly recurved floral bracts.
+Comments: There are many aster species in Illinois (over 35), and this is one of the less common species.
+In many ways, Many-Rayed Aster resembles the more common Symphyotrichum drummondii (Drummond's Aster), but the former has larger flowerheads (at least ¾" across) with strongly recurved floral bracts.
 In contrast, Drummond's Aster (and many other woodland/savanna asters) has flowerheads about ½–¾" across and straight floral bracts.
 As the common name suggests, Many-Rayed Aster has abundant ray florets (20-35 or more), while other woodland/savanna asters typically have 10-20 ray florets.
 I am somewhat partial to Many-Rayed Aster because it is easy to grow, the flowerheads are a little larger in size, and they are usually more showy than the flowerheads of other woodland/savanna asters.
+A scientific synonym of this species is Aster anomalus.